Residency – Clinical Pathology Rotations

 Hematopathology

-Four Hematopathology rotations are required for PGY2 residents and above, with opportunities for additional electives available.
-While on service, residents learn to interpret a broad range of bone marrow and flow cytometry cases, lymph node biopsies, and abnormal peripheral blood smears.
+While on Hematopathology service, residents learn to interpret a broad range of bone marrow and flow cytometry cases, lymph node biopsies, and abnormal peripheral blood smears.
 Residents also gain experience in other areas, including coagulation, hematology and urinalysis.
 Recent annual statistics reveal the department interprets approximately 600 bone marrow cases and 700+ flow cytometry cases each year, encompassing a broad range of complexity and diagnoses.
 Hematopathology lectures, case-based discussion, glass slide conference and Hematopathology Tumor Board round out the learning experience.
+Four Hematopathology rotations are required with opportunities for additional electives available.
 Interested residents can also learn proper bone marrow aspiration technique while on rotation.
 In addition to the diagnostic skills gained on service, residents troubleshoot quality assurance and laboratory management issues according to their abilities.

 Histocompatibility Laboratory